-Selene had two siblings, Eos (Dawn) and Helios (Sun), who illuminated Selene eternally because of their brotherhood.
+Selene had two siblings, Eos (Dawn) and Helios (Sun), who eternally enlightened Selene because of their brotherhood.

-Selene's name derives from the Greek word selas, meaning "light".
+Selene's name is derived from the Greek word selas, which means "light".

 The ancient Greeks imagined Selene with wings and silver fingers, wearing a crescent moon as a crown.